-1) White NIE certificate -since 2016 this document no longer shows an expiry date as before but never the less you are still only entitled to stay continuously in Spain for up to 3 months – then if you are remaining here continuously this document should be superceded by either 2 or 3 depending on your status ·
+1) White NIE certificate –since 2016 this document no longer shows an expiry date as before but never the less you are still only entitled to stay continuously in Spain for up to 3 months – then if you are remaining here continuously this document should be superseded by either 2 or 3 depending on your status and nationality·

 - application form Ex15

-If you already have an NIE number this stays with you for life and you can then jump to point 2 or 3 depending on your circumstances.
+If you already hold an NIE number this stays with you for life and you can then jump to point 2 or 3 depending on your circumstances.

-2) Green Certificate of Residence Registration – from 1st of July 2020 this is NO LONGER AVAILABLE TO UK CITIZENS (Also wrongly called Residencia by some people) this is in a credit card sized format made of green coloured paper, whilst the older style A4 green coloured paper format is still valid it is useful and highly recommended for people to exchange for the new format if you are able to.
+2) Green Certificate of Residence Registration – from 1st of July 2020 this is NO LONGER AVAILABLE TO UK CITIZENS (Also wrongly called Residencia by some people) this is in a credit card sized format made of green coloured paper, it can be the older style A4 green coloured paper format which is currently still valid but it is useful and highly recommended for people to exchange for the new format if you are able to.
 We are advised that the exchange from the ” green Residencia ” to a TIE in the format currently available is likely to be stopped shortly , but as yet we have no further information.
 This option is no longer available to UK citizen applicants arriving after 1 Jan 2021 see here

 - photocopy and original of Passport